-Wren Conolloy is a Reboot.
+Wren Connolly is a Reboot.
 A person who has died of the KDHD virus but rises from the dead as a faster and stronger creature.
 The longer a Reboot is dead before rising, the stronger they are.
-Having been dead for a record breaking 178 minutes, Wren is the best Reboot there is.
+Having been dead for a record-breaking 178 minutes, Wren is the best Reboot there is.

-As a character Wren knows she is the best and she never expects to fail.
+As a character, Wren knows she is the best and she never expects to fail.
 Her cocky attitude and status as a 178 was very reminiscent of Korra in Legend of Korra.
-Wren has a pretty dark past, that’s based more on reality that I expected from a dystopian.
+Wren has a pretty dark past, that’s based more on reality than I expected from a dystopian.

 The story told in Reboot is from a perspective we don’t typically see in YA dystopians.
 I feel like this story could have easily been a Divergent-esque “girl in new environment storyline”, but instead Wren is the experienced character and it doesn’t feel like we are being introduced to everything.
 The naive ingenue storyline was handed over to our male protagonist, Callum Reyes.